AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment-devops.md

 - AZURE_SERVICE_CONNECTION:  The name of the azure service connection you created above
 - AZURE_SUBSCRIPTION_ID:  the subscription ID of the Azure subscription you are using
 - GRAFANA_ADMIN_PASSWORD:  the desired administrator password for the grafana dashboard web app when deployed
-- IOT_HUB_NAME:  The name of your IOT Hub  (short name, without the .azure-devices.net)
+- IOT_HUB_NAME:  the name of your IOT Hub  (short name, without the .azure-devices.net)
 - DEPLOYMENT_TARGET_CONDITION:  the target condition you want to use for your deployment.
-For example, based on the tag example used above, you could use 'tags.dashboard=true'.
+Earlier we added some target tags to our Edge box's device twin that we want to target.
+For example, based on the tag used above, give this variable the value: tags.dashboard=true

 Click "Save"